wso2-attic/ballerina-integrator/README.md

 Once you are done with the development, you can deploy the services using any of the methods that are listed below.

 ### <a name="deploying-on-locally"></a> Deploying locally
 You can deploy the services that you developed above in your local environment.
-You can create the Ballerina executable archives (.balx) first and then run them in your local environment as follows.
+You can create the Ballerina executable archives (.balx) first and then run them in your local environment as follows,

 Building
    ```bash